wpmudev/custom-sidebars/readme.txt

 = 0.3 =

-* PHP 4 Compatible (Thanks to Kay Larmer)
+* PHP 4 Compatible (Thanks to Kay Larmer).
-* Fixed a bug introduced in v0.2 that did not allow to save the replaceable bars options
+* Fixed a bug introduced in v0.2 that did not allow to save the replaceable bars options.

 = 0.2 =